Dr James Costello

 About me

-I am an academic, psychotherapist, and BACP Senior Accredited Supervisor (Groups) working at the intersection of clinical practice, phenomenological–hermeneutic inquiry, and organisational life.
+I am an author, psychotherapist, and BACP Senior Accredited Supervisor (Groups) whose interests span clinical practice, philosophy, and organisational life.

-Over more than two decades, I have worked across NHS services, higher education, and the third sector, as well as in high-stakes public contexts including UK Government Inquiries.
-Much of my work now takes place where complexity, responsibility, and human vulnerability converge, and where established frameworks of understanding begin to strain.
+Over more than two decades, I have worked across NHS services, higher education, the third sector, and public inquiries, including work connected with the Independent Inquiry into Child Sexual Abuse (IICSA) and the UK COVID-19 Inquiry.
+Much of my current activity takes place where complexity, responsibility, and human vulnerability converge, and where established frameworks of understanding begin to strain.

-My work is concerned with how people live and practise when difficulties do not readily resolve.
+My writing and professional interests are concerned with how people live and practise when difficulties do not readily resolve.
 This includes grief, illness, trauma, organisational complexity, and situations where responsibility persists without clear solutions.
-In these contexts, the work often turns toward accompaniment, ethical restraint, and the capacity to remain with what does not yield easily to technique or explanation.
+In these contexts, attention often turns toward accompaniment, ethical restraint, and the capacity to remain with what does not yield easily to technique or explanation.

 Area of expertise